beaudie/vesc/infra/ANGLEWrangling.md

 [wrangler schedule]: https://rotations.corp.google.com/rotation/5080504293392384

-## Task 1: Monitor ANGLE CI and Try Testers
+## Task: Monitor ANGLE CI and Try Testers

 Your first job is to keep the ANGLE builders green and unblocked.